kyma-project/website/docs/writing-blog-posts.md

 Follow these steps to add a new post on the website:

-1. Create a new file in `src/blog-posts` with filename following format `{NUMBER}-{NAME}.md`.
+1. Create a new file in the `src/blog-posts` folder with a filename following the `{NUMBER}-{NAME}.md` format.
-2. Prepare content.
+2. Prepare the content.
 3. Make a pull request.
-4. Wait for review.
+4. Wait for the review.
-5. After merge site will be rebuilt automatically, and your blog post will appear in our site.
+5. After the merge, the site rebuilds automatically and the blog post appears.

-Blog post should have following format:
+The blog post should have the following format:

 ```
 ---